Skip to main content

 save office is not a registered agent service and does not replace the registered agent each formation and property state requires.
 It provides the business mailing address, the slot used across the parent entity, each series, the IRS, the bank, and lender correspondence.
 For a real estate portfolio the value is consistency: one validated address used the same way everywhere, instead of a different mailbox per series or per state.

-save office provides a real US business address in seven cities, Wilmington Delaware, Los Angeles, San Francisco, New York City, Tampa Florida, Washington DC, and Cheyenne Wyoming.
-Wilmington Delaware and Cheyenne Wyoming are two of the four anonymous-LLC states and two of the strongest series-LLC states, so the business address can sit in the same state a holding or series entity is formed in.
+save office provides a real US business address in six cities, Wilmington Delaware, San Francisco, New York City, Tampa Florida, Washington DC, and Cheyenne Wyoming.
+Wilmington Delaware and Cheyenne Wyoming are two of the three anonymous-LLC states and two of the strongest series-LLC states, so the business address can sit in the same state a holding or series entity is formed in.
 Multi-city availability also means an investor holding property across regions can keep one provider rather than stitching together separate mailboxes, and the address can be switched between cities as the portfolio's footprint changes.

 Not legal or tax advice